-TOE SFRs TOE SFR compliance rationale is powered off, any audit records remaining in the two in-memory messages queues of power-off will be discarded. records wit TOE also stores up to 500 audit records on the SED replacing the oldest audit h new audit records, but these records are not accessible through any external the evaluated configuration and, thus, are protected against unauthorized access.
-AA The evaluator shall examine the TSS to ensure it describes the means by which the audit data are transferred to the external audit server, and how the trusted channel is provided.
-Testing of the trusted channel mechanism will be performed as specified in the associated assurance activities for the particular trusted channel mechanism.
-Resp The TOE uses the syslog protocol over an IPsec channel to transfer audit data to the external audit server.
-AA The evaluator shall examine the TSS to ensure it describes the amount of audit data that are stored locally; what happens when the local audit data store is full; and how these records are protected against unauthorized access.
+TOE SFRs TOE SFR compliance rationale AA The evaluator shall examine the TSS to ensure it describes the amount of audit data that are stored locally; what happens when the local audit data store is full; and how these records are protected against unauthorized access.
 The evaluator shall also examine the operational guidance to determine that it describes the relationship between the local audit data and the audit data that are sent to the audit log server.
 For example, when an audit event is generated, is it simultaneously sent to the external server and the local store, or is the local store used as a buffer and "cleared" periodically by sending the data to the audit server.
 Resp There are two in-memory audit record message queues: network queue and HCD queue.
 The network queue holds up to 15 records and, if full, discards new records.
 The HCD queue holds up to 1000 records and, if full, replaces the oldest records with new records.
-When an audit record is added to a queue, it is immediately sent to the external syslog server (assuming a connection to the server exists).
-Once a record is sent, it is removed from the queue.
-No TOE interface is provided to access these queues; thus, no unauthorized access is possible.
-FCS_CKM.1(a) Objective(s): O.COMMS_PROTECTION (Asymmetric key generation) ic Summary : For IPsec IKEv1 KAS FFC, the TOE uses the DH key pair generation algor For IPsec IKEv1 KAS ECC, the TOE uses the ECDH key pair generation algorithm to establish a protected communication channel.
+When an audit record is added to a queue, it is immediately sent to the external syslog server (assuming a connection to the server exists) and written to the internal log file.
+Once an audit record is sent to the external syslog server, it is removed from the queue.
+No TOE interface is provided to access the two in-memory queues; thus, no unauthorized access is possible.
+Using the EWS or REST interface, U.ADMIN can export the audit records in the internal log file.
+Access to the audit records export function is restricted to U.ADMIN.
+FCS_CKM.1(a) Objective(s): O.COMMS_PROTECTION (Asymmetric key generation) Summary : For IPsec IKEv1 KAS FFC, the TOE uses the DH key pair generation algorithm to establish a protected communication channel.
+A portion of the DH key generation algorithm is the same as the DSA key generation algorithm.
+Because of this, the CAVP testing for DH contains a prerequisite for testing the DSA key generation function used by the DH key generation function.
+Thus, DSA key generation is a prerequisite for and included as part of KAS FFC.
+For IPsec IKEv1 KAS ECC, the TOE uses the ECDH key pair generation algorithm to establish a protected communication channel.
 A portion of the ECDH key generation algorithm is the same as the ECDSA key generation algorithm.
-Because of this, the CAVP testing for ECDH contains a prerequisite for testing the ECDSA key generation function used by the
+Because of this, the CAVP testing for ECDH contains a prerequisite for testing the ECDSA key generation function used by the ECDH key generation function.
+Thus, ECDSA key generation is a prerequisite for and included as part of KAS FFC.
+For KAS FFC, the TOE uses the DH ephemeral (dhEphem) scheme with SHA2-256 for key establishment as per the NIST Special Publication (SP) [SP800-56A-Rev2] standard Section 5.5.1.1 "FFC Domain Parameter Generation" tests FB and FC, Section 5.6.1.1 "FFC Key-Pair Generation," and Section 6.1.2.1 "dhEphem, C(2e, 0s, FFC DH) Scheme."
+The DH/DSA key pair generation supports the following values as per the [FIPS186-4] standard. • L=2048, N=224